lvdatri1/ha-exp-prj/nextjs-app/PRISMA_MIGRATION.md

 ### E2E Tests

-E2E tests interact with the real database via API endpoints (no changes required).
+E2E tests interact with the real database via API endpoints.
+To stabilize cross-browser accessibility:

+- Ensure headings are unique and unambiguous (avoid duplicate matching names)
+- The main heading renders even when unauthenticated, with the auth modal overlaid

 Run tests: